Your Financial Aid Offer

 To begin the financial aid process, you should complete and submit the Free Application for Federal Student Aid (FAFSA) online after October 1 of the year prior to entering Huntingdon in the fall term.
-For example, if you plan to enter Huntingdon in the fall of 2019, begin the financial aid application process after October 1, 2018.
+For example, if you plan to enter Huntingdon in the fall of 2020, begin the financial aid application process after October 1, 2019.
 Please include Huntingdon’s code, 001019, on your FAFSA; doing so will allow us to access your information electronically for timely packaging.
 If you are a dependent student, you and your parents will fill out the FAFSA form together.
 Questions regarding dependency status should be addressed to the Office of Student Financial Services.

 How Need Is Determined

-The Financial Aid Package
+The Financial Aid Offer

 If you need additional assistance with financing your education, have questions about the aid process, or have special circumstances to be considered in the application process, be sure to consult the Office of Student Financial Services.
 In all instances, we are here to help you.